The Asian Private Equity & Venture Capital Awards 2024

 Moritex Corporation (Trustar Capital)

 Trustar Capital exited Moritex Corporation, a Japan-based producer of machine vision lenses, through a USD 275m sale to NASDAQ-listed Cognex in October 2023.
-It capped a nine-year holding period – which included navigating US-China trade tensions and COVID-19 – with a 21.4x return and a 41.9% IR.
+It capped a nine-year holding period – which included navigating US-China trade tensions and COVID-19 – with a 21.4x return and a 41.9% IRR.
 Following a carve-out from Germany-headquartered Schott, Trustar estructured Moritex’s underperforming international business, more than doubling the share of overseas sales.
 In addition, manufacturing shifted from Japan to China and then to Vietnam, while a semiconductor and flat panel display-heavy product offering was reoriented to emphasize high-growth areas like smart factories, LiDAR, and electric vehicle batteries.

 Newbook (Potentia Capital)